kc657/JS-Intro-Objects/README.md

 ## Closing Thoughts

-For web developers, it's critically important to be able to work with JavaScript objects.
+For developers, it's critically important to be able to work with JavaScript objects.
 JavaScript's features are mostly built into objects like `Date`, `Math`, and `document`.
 We'll cover objects in more detail later.

 The most important things to practice right now are: